 Considering Bluetooth speakers nowadays come in many different shapes, sizes, types of protection and applications, they come with their own price-points as well.
 Today we wanted to find the best Bluetooth speakers priced at under $50 for those of you looking to save some cash yet still grab some convenient audio playback, regardless of what your particular use for the speaker may be.
 We did our best to find different “types” of speakers (as in, some waterproof, others that clip on for easy travel, other rugged speakers you can bring into the outdoors, and more), as well as different brands and price-tags (even within the under $50 goal).

-You can always check out our best Bluetooth speaker under $200 guide if you’re debating on spending a few more bucks.
+Lastly, you can always check out our Bluetooth speakers under $100 or even Bluetooth speakers under $200 guides if you’re debating on spending a few more bucks.
 Otherwise, let’s get into our picks!

 The best Bluetooth speakers under $50 dollars

 Jawbone Mini Jambox